Finding Extrema

 Derivatives can be used to find a function's local extreme values, its peaks and valleys.

-This post is a chapter in the book Justin Math: Calculus.
+This post is part of the book Justin Math: Calculus.
 Suggested citation: Skycak, J. (2019).
 Finding Extrema.
-Justin Math: Calculus. https://justinmath.com/finding-local-extrema/
+In Justin Math: Calculus. https://justinmath.com/finding-local-extrema/

 Derivatives can be used to find a function’s local extreme values, its peaks and valleys.
 At its peaks and valleys, a function’s derivative is either $0$ (a smooth, rounded peak/valley) or undefined (a sharp, pointy peak/valley).